How To Improve Your Food Photography Composition

 2. The Rule Of Thirds

 You’ll often hear photographers talk about the rule of thirds.
-This is a great place to start with practicing different composition techniques, but it is not a hard rule that you have to follow every time.
+This is a great place to start with practicing different food photography composition techniques.

 The rule of thirds is basically a grid composed of nine squares and four grid lines.
 Your camera may have a grid option within the menu to help guide you.
 Or, if you shoot tethered, you can use a grid overlay within your editing software.